All Episodes

 I want to ask you this.

-And what we're discovering is Obama, the FBI knew of this Russian plot to pad the Clinton charity, which is the Clinton Foundation, and expand their nuclear footprint, and they had their fingerprints all over this from day one.
+And what we're discovering is Obama, the FBI, knew of this Russian plot to pad the Clinton charity, which is the Clinton Foundation, and expand their nuclear footprint.

-And in other words, that the money go ahead.
+And in other words, that the money.

-I say, how can they not have indicted some people?
+I'm going to say, how can they not have indicted some people?

-Well, now I think it's it's now being blown wide open today by John Solomon and Sarah Carter.
+Well, now I think it's now being blown wide open today by John Solomon and Sarah Carter.

-I mean, the the the work those two, and I know you have them on the TV show a lot, and I have to tell you, they have done more investigative work than all the major news outlets in the country combined.
+I mean, the work those two, and I know you have them on the TV show a lot, and I have to tell you, they have done more investigative work than all the major news outlets in the country combined.

-It's amazing the stuff they're able to find that somehow the Washington Post, the New York Times and all those guys can't quite find.
+It's amazing the stuff they're able to find that somehow the Washington Post, the New York Times, and all those guys can't quite find.

 Let me read from the report.

-Federal agents use the confidential U.S. witness working inside the Russian nuclear industry to gather extensive financial records, make secret recordings, intercept emails as early as two thousand and nine showing Moscow had compromised an American uranium trucking firm and bribes and kickbacks in violation of the foreign corrupt practices act, FBI court documents show.
+Federal agents used a confidential U.S. witness working inside the Russian nuclear industry to gather extensive financial records, make secret recordings, intercept emails as early as 2009 showing Moscow had compromised an American uranium trucking firm and bribes and kickbacks in violation of the Foreign Corrupt Practices Act.

-They also have eyewitness accounts backed by documents indicating Russian nuclear officials had routed millions and millions of dollars to the U.S. designated to benefit former President Bill Clinton's charitable foundation during the time his wife, Secretary of State Clinton, served on the government body that provided the favorable decision to Moscow that would allow twenty percent of America's uranium to go to Vladimir Putin.
+They also have eyewitness accounts backed by documents indicating Russian nuclear officials had routed millions and millions of dollars to the U.S. designated to benefit former President Bill Clinton's charitable foundation during the time his wife, Secretary of State Clinton, served on the government body that provided the favorable decision to Moscow that would allow 20% of America's uranium to go to Vladimir Putin.

 But this takes it to another level.

-Because this is this is extraordinary.
+Because this is extraordinary.

 Let me continue reading.